 Here are how to signal while riding a bicycle:

-To let others you’re sharing a road with that you plan to make a left turn, simply hold your left arm straight out to the left.
+To let others you’re sharing a road with that you plan to make a left turn lane, simply hold your left arm straight out to the left.
 This will let other drives know about your upcoming left turn.

 When you want to let others know you’re making a right turn, hold your left arm out and bend your arm upward at the elbow so your hand and forearm are pointing upwards.